micliao7/CS20-Midterm-Project/README.md

 To do:

-1. Create a fixed, universal nav that applies to all of the pages
+1. Create a fixed, universal nav that applies to all of the pages (Mickey is working on)
 2. Create a logo for our buisness (can be ai)
 3. Make a hero for the front page. (the front page will be in index.html)
 4.